1604 Arica earthquake: Earthquake

 Little is known about the earthquake, but it is interpreted to be similar in size and faulting to the 1868 Arica earthquake.
-The cities of Arequipa, Tacna, Moquegua experienced shaking of Modified Mercalli Instensity VIII, while Cuzco and Ica experienced VI shaking.
+The cities of Arequipa, Tacna, and Moquegua experienced shaking of Modified Mercalli Intensity VIII, while Cuzco and Ica experienced VI shaking.
+Shaking was strongly felt in Lima.
 The rupture length is thought to be between 400-450 km long.
 It is believed that the 1604 event was unable to rupture north of the Nazca Ridge, which means that only the absolute largest earthquakes (such as 1868) can pass through this semi-persistent rupture barrier.

 Tsunami

 The tsunami was widespread and impacted many countries.
-The tsunami, along with the 1868 event, is considered one of "the greatest historical tsunami events along the Perú-Chile Trench".
+The tsunami, along with the 1868 event, is considered one of "the greatest historical tsunami events along the Perú-Chile Trench" and "among the greatest tsunamis ever observed in the Pacific ocean".
 Tsunami run-ups height were estimated to be around 16 m high.
 It was recorded along at least 1200 km and potentially up to 2800 km of coastline in South America between Lima and Concepción.
+Weak waves arrived in Northern Peru.
+At Arica, the tsunami indundated up to 10 km inland.
 In Oceania, the Chatham Islands have recorded what is very likely evidence of tsunami from this event as well.

 Damage

 Arica was destroyed and rebuilt after the earthquake, while Arequipa was so severely damaged that only the San Francisco monastery remained standing.
+Camaná, Moquegua, and Tacna suffered major devastation.
+In Pausa, a majority of houses were destroyed.
 In Pisco, only certain parts of the town experienced major damage.
-Damage was reported across the Pacific ocean.
+The city of Ica was slightly damaged despite being far from the rupture area.
+Landslides reportedly occurred between the latitudes of 15.5 and 18.5S.
+Other ground deformations such as cracks and liquefactions occurred as well.
+Damage was reported across the Pacific Ocean.
 Overall, damages from the earthquake were comparable to the 1868 earthquake.